gnirmal1/cs-f363-tetris/README.md

-title = "My Custom Tetris" # Sets the title of the game window height = 15 # Sets the height of the game board theme = "hecker" # sets the theme(background colour, foreground colour, font) Choose from the list of theme's provided in themes.py width = 10 # Sets the width of the game board default_cursor = (2, 5) # Sets the initial position of the falling piece (row, column) left_key = "a" # Sets the key for moving the piece left right_key = "d" # Sets the key for moving the piece right
+title = "My Custom Tetris" # Sets the title of the game window height = 15 # Sets the height of the game board theme = "hecker" # sets the theme(background colour, foreground colour, font) Choose from the list of theme's provided in themes.py bg = "black" # if theme is set to custom colour specified for bg is used as background colour fg = "blue" # if theme is set to custom colour specified for fg is used as foreground colour width = 10 # Sets the width of the game board freq_dist = "uniform" # Sets the frequencies for the tetrominoe shapes selected based on difficulty/custom range rotate_counter_limit = 5 # Sets the maximum rotations for each piece default_cursor = (2, 5) # Sets the initial position of the falling piece (row, column) left_key = "a" # Sets the key for moving the piece left right_key = "d" # Sets the key for moving the piece right